Summer is the time of year that many of us work on our antennas and improve our stations. Anita AB1QB and I did both at our QTH this summer.

 The SteppIR DB36 Yagis are quite large.
-They have 36 ft booms and the driven elements are almost 50 ft from tip to tip!
-They completely fill up our back yard when they are both off the tower.
+They have 36 ft booms, and the driven elements are almost 50 ft from tip to tip!
+They completely fill up our backyard when they are both off the tower.

 The rebuild process began with a careful inspection of both antennas.
-They were both in good overall condition with some sun damage to the paint on the fiberglass element poles.
+They were both in good overall condition, with some sun damage to the paint on the fiberglass element poles.

 We removed all the element tubes and sweeps from both antennas for rebuilding.
 The picture above shows the disassembled upper antenna.

 The picture above shows the lower antenna with all the element tubes reattached.
-There is quite a bit of additional prep work associated with adjusting all the supports and taping all the exposed areas of the antennas which are susceptible to sun damage.
+There is quite a bit of additional prep work associated with adjusting all the supports and taping all the exposed areas of the antennas, which are susceptible to sun damage.
 Also, all the electrical wiring on the antenna must be checked to ensure good electrical connections and good overall condition of the wiring.

 The final step in rebuilding the antennas is to test their operation on the ground.
 This ground test is done to ensure that all the motors are working correctly and that the element tapes move smoothly inside the rebuilt element tubes.

 Another important part of the antenna Ground Test is to confirm that the antennas have a consistent resonant frequency and SWR on all bands.
-The resonant frequencies and SWR levels are far from those that would be measured when the antennas are on the tower at operating height.
-The idea here is to confirm that a resonance exists and that its frequency and SWR readings are repeatable as the antenna is adjusted to different bands.
+The resonant frequencies and SWR levels are far from those measured when the antennas are on the tower at operating height.
+The idea is to confirm that a resonance exists and that its frequency and SWR readings are repeatable as the antenna is adjusted to different bands.

-With both antennas rebuilt, its was time for Matt and Andrew to return and, with help from folks from our club, reinstall the rebuilt antennas on our tower.
+With both antennas rebuilt, it was time for Matt and Andrew to return and, with help from folks from our club, reinstall the rebuilt antennas on our tower.
 The video above shows this process.
 It is quite something to see!
 The installation took about 3 1/2 hours.

 The last step in the SteppIR DB36 rebuild process was to install the latest firmware in the associated SDA100 Antenna Controllers.
-There are some integration issues between the updated SteppIR Firmware and our microHAM system but we are getting those worked out with help from the folks at both SteppIR and microHAM.
+There are some integration issues between the updated SteppIR Firmware and our microHAM system, but we are getting those worked out with help from the folks at both SteppIR and microHAM.

-I recently had a major birthday milestone and Anita surprised me with a new radio – an Icom IC-7851.
+I recently had a major birthday milestone, and Anita surprised me with a new radio – an Icom IC-7851.
 This radio is an upgrade/replacement for our Icom IC-7800.
 While the two radios are quite similar in their operation and interfaces, I did not want to install the IC-7851 until the SteppIR antennas were reinstalled and all of their upgrades were working properly with our current radios.
-With the antennas done, it was the finally time to install the new radio!
+With the antennas done, it was finally time to install the new radio!

-We will be hosting the ARRL Rookie Roundup RTTY contest for our club members who have received their first license in the last 3 years next weekend and we’re going to use the new radio and rebuilt antennas for the contest.
+We will be hosting the ARRL Rookie Roundup RTTY contest for our club members who have received their first license in the last 3 years next weekend, and we’re going to use the new radio and rebuilt antennas for the contest.